LadyKerr/gh-copilot-talk/renderatl/notes.md

         - Embeddings
         - Context Window
         - Language Model Benchmarking (GLUE and SuperGLUE)
-- Brief History of LLMs
-- How do LLMs work?
-How were they built?
-    - Data Collection
-    - Transformer Architecture
-    - Training Process
-    - Tokenization
-    - Optimization
-    - Evaluation
-- Popular Language Models Today
 - How do you choose the right LLM? https://youtu.be/tFHeUSJAYbE?si=dawN6BaPYxoh_92x&t=505
     - Prompt Engineering
     - Fine Tuning
     - Build Your Own
+- Building with LLMS:
+    - LLM use cases
+    - use each model's api
+    - use a tool like LangChain
 - LangChain
 - DEMO
+- Resources to learn more
 - Q&A